 The Masai Mara is located 270km/167mi northwest of Nairobi.
 The road is notoriously bad and the driving time is about five hours.
 Most people fly to the park.
 It is also possible to drive from Lake Nakuru NP.
 The distance is about 235km/150mi and the driving time is roughly six hours.

-Getting to Nairobi is easy, as the city is a major African transport hub.
+Additionally getting to Nairobi is easy, as the city is a major African transport hub.
 International arrivals usually land at Jomo Kenyatta International Airport (NBO), 15km/9mi southeast of Nairobi.
 From Nairobi, it’s easy to catch a domestic flight to Masai Mara.

 Several vaccinations are needed before coming to Kenya in general and to a lesser extent the Masai Mara.
 Malaria is the biggest health concern for visitors to Kenya, and antimalarials should be taken.
 Using mosquito repellent (those containing DEET are most effective) and covering up at dusk is also highly recommended to minimize the risk of being bitten by mosquitoes.